cfpb/design-system/docs/pages/design-tokens.md

   Everything you see on [consumerfinance.gov](https://www.consumerfinance.gov/) consists of the many design choices that embody the CFPB design system.
 The site is built from these typography, spacing, sizing, opacity, radii, shadows, motion and animation, and icon decisions.

-  We call these decisions design tokens.
-From a code sokens can take many forms, such as SCSS variables, CSS custom properties, or platform agnostic JSON design tokens.
+  We call these decisions design tokens.Code tokens can take many forms, such as SCSS variables, CSS custom properties, or platform agnostic JSON design tokens.

   #### Legacy components